 Now it’s time to paint.
 Again, we use a paint sprayer to apply the finish but you can easily use a good-quality brush and roller to achieve a professional look.
 We applied to layers of enamel to this kitchen, letting it dry completely between coats.

 Once the second coat is completely dry, replace doors, drawers and hardware.

-Once your cabinets are painted, you may decide you want to try some new cabinet hardware and don’t forget the cabinet stoppers to protect your finish.
+This is the part where many homeowners decide to try some new cabinet hardware.
+Don’t forget the cabinet stoppers to protect your finish!

 We have updated hundreds of kitchens by simply updating the cabinets.
-It’s the biggest impact that you can make in your kitchen and one that is often overlooked.
+They’re often overlooked, even though the cabinets make the biggest impact when it comes to kitchen design.
 When we are finished our clients always say “Why didn’t I do that sooner?”.

 Each and every one of you inspire me and I LOVE to see the work that you’ve created.
 Feel free to share with me on Instagram, Twitter or Facebook.
 And as always, be sure to follow Diva Of DIY on Pinterest and sign up for our FREE Newsletter to receive the latest projects delivered straight to your inbox!